 Grinding Teeth – What Is It and How to Treat It?

 Grinding teeth’s medical term is bruxism.
-If you are suffering from this condition, you are not alone.
+You are not alone suffering from this condition.
 In the US, there are approximately 30 million children and adults who grind and clench their teeth.

 You could be suffering from this dental condition if you always wake up at night with sore jaws or teeth.
 Clenching of your jaws or grinding your teeth may develop at any time of your life.